jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 dns=dnsmasq
 ```

-Add DNS server for "internal" domains to the dnsmasq configuration
+A DNS server for the "internal" domain looks like this:

 ```
 ❯ cat /etc/NetworkManager/dnsmasq.d/helios.conf
 server=/h2.syn-net.org/10.10.1.1
 ```

+Queries for `h2.syn-net.org` go to the DNS server 10.10.1.1.

 No DNS should be set in the VPN settings.

-See (to be answered): ubuntu - Using dnsmasq with NetworkManager - Super User: https://superuser.com/questions/681993/using-dnsmasq-with-networkmanager

 ### NetworkManager Auto Connection:

+If the autoconnect is set to true, the NetworkManager activates the connection automatically.

-Check auto-connection:
+To check auto-connection:

 ```sh
 ❯ nmcli c show wg-hetzner | grep connection.autoconnect: